 The vintage biological illustrations just blew me away.
 I can’t wait to get a few of these nature wall art prints on my wall.
 I will also be crafting with them.

-Wonderful Nature Posters to Download from Ernst Haeckel “Kunstformen der Natur”
+Ernst Haeckel & “Kunstformen der Natur”

 Ernst Haeckel was a German zoologist, naturalist and artist in the 20th century who discovered, described, painted and named thousands of new species in the animal kingdom.

-All the Ernst Haeckel prints are from his most famous book “Kunstformen der Natur” which aptly translates as “Artform In Nature”.
-As these illustrations transcend science into art.
+All the Ernst Haeckel prints are from his most famous book “Kunstformen der Natur”, which aptly translates as “Artform In Nature” -as these illustrations transcend science into art.

 I’ve divided the collection into 2 parts, firstly the colourful illustrations and secondly the monochrome prints.